larytet-go/sap/README.md

 # Usage

-Modify environment variable RULES in the ingress-controller.yaml The variable contains comma separaed tuples (host:path,host:path,...).
+Modify environment variable RULES in the ingress-controller.yaml.
+The variable contains comma separaed tuples (hostname:service,hostname:service,...).
 Intentionaly there is no port.
 I know to figire out the pods ports.
 I ignore whitespaces.

+In the example below rules map `echo` to the service `default/echo-app`
 ```
 env:
 - name: "RULES"
-    value: " echo : default/echo-app , default/my-cool-service "
+    value: " echo : default/echo-app "
 ```